winter-yuki/kotlin-self-types/README.md

 }
 ```

-Looks like direct approach only creates problems but does not clearly solve any.
+Looks like direct approach only creates problems but does not clearly solve any (except Java interoperability).

 ### Magic implementation